Skip to main content

 Test: Training Level Test 3

 Finding a dressage horse for me to lease was always in my retirement plan.
-And, after kissing several frogs, Felix an Arabian/Quarter Horse, came along.
-The first time I rode him, I thought he was a dreamboat.
-Felix is retired; his owner trained him up to Prix St. Georges (PSG) level.
-He has been teaching me to improve my basic dressage skills ever since.
-And he loves the trails.
+After kissing several frogs, Felix, an Arabian/Quarter Horse trained to Prix St. Georges, came along.
+The first time I rode him, I knew he was special.
+He’s been helping me refine my dressage and loves the trails.

 This Century Club ride is a celebration of resilience, healing, and the joyful companionship between horse and rider.
-And I’ve learned one can continue to ride with an ostomy!
+And yes—riding with an ostomy is absolutely possible.

 MENU CLOSE